 This includes many advertisers who pretend to be tax attorneys, CPAs, or Enrolled Agents.
 They advertise like they are attorneys quite convincingly until you read the fine print.
 If someone only wants to talk on the phone, chances are they aren’t really a tax attorney.
 They are just selling you as a lead to someone from away.

-I can think of one recent example where I was told by another tax professional that a new client paid 15k for an Offer in Compromise on 100k in back tax debt.
-The only problem was that the client had 105k in the bank.
-After being submitted the IRS promptly came back and said they’d be happy to accept 90k….
-Had this client engaged with a reputable frim they would have either advised him that an OIC wasn’t a good fit for him or figured out how to legally exclude the money first before filing.
-As my example illustrates much of that ad spend and misdirection has to do with lining peoples’ pockets.
-While an Offer in Compromise is an excellent tool it is not a cure all.
+I can think of one recent example where another tax professional told me that a new client paid $15K for an Offer in Compromise on $100K in back tax debt.
+The only problem was that the client had $105K in the bank.
+After being submitted, the IRS promptly came back and said they’d be happy to accept $90K.

 Financial Information the OIC Process Considers

-- Negative, the IRS will likely accept a very low offer amount.
+- Negative, the IRS likely accepts a very low offer amount.

-- Positive but still less than the amount the client owes, the IRS will likely accept a reduced amount.
+- Positive but still less than the amount the client owes, the IRS likely accepts a reduced amount.

 - Positive and more than the amount owed.
-The IRS will rarely accept a reduced amount.
+The IRS rarely accepts a reduced amount.